akbarsobirjonov/InterviewAI/README.md

       AI: Google Gemini Flash
       Dependencies: CORS, dotenv, @google/generative-ai

-    💼 Supported Professions
-      ProfessionKey SkillsFrontend DeveloperHTML/CSS/JS, React/Vue, REST APIsBackend DeveloperNode.js/Python, Databases, APIsUI/UX DesignerFigma, User Research, PrototypingProduct ManagerStrategy, Agile, RoadmapsMarketing ManagerDigital Marketing, SEO, AnalyticsData ScientistPython/R, ML, Statistics

     🎓 Educational Project
       This project demonstrates practical application of AI integration, full-stack development, and user experience design.

     ⚠️ Disclaimer
-    SuhbatAI is an educational tool to supplement interview preparation.
+    InterviewAI is an educational tool to supplement interview preparation.
     It should not replace real human practice, professional coaching, or networking.
     Use it as one part of your comprehensive interview strategy.